U.S. House passes bill to raise federal minimum wage to $15 an hour

 “We don’t need to lose jobs, we don’t have enough jobs now,” he told Fox Business Network in an interview on Thursday.
 “This would depress the economy at a time of economic boom.
 We’re not going to be doing that in the Senate.”

 McConnell’s opposition to the bill makes its passage more symbolic in nature.
-However, it also allows Democratic presidential hopefuls to attract more working class Americans with a promise to tackle growing economic inequality in the country, a key campaign issue for many candidates.
+However, it delivers a long sought victory to liberals and allows Democratic presidential hopefuls to attract more working class Americans with a promise to tackle growing economic inequality in the country, a key campaign issue for many candidates.

-“This is a historic day,” said House Speaker Nancy Pelosi , adding this is about 33 million people in the country getting a raise.
+“This is a historic day,” said House Speaker Nancy Pelosi, adding this is about 33 million people in the country getting a raise.
 “No one can live in dignity with a $7.25 an hour wage.
 Can you?,” she said.

 Others like U.S. House Majority Leader Steny Hoyer said a pay raise for American workers is long overdue.
 “We’ve now had the longest period without a minimum wage increase,” he said.